smrgeoinfo/resources/iedaisoschemaorg/Readme.md

 ## displaymetadata.php

-PHP page that gets an ISO xml record and transforms to html using teh xsl files in this direcory.
+PHP page that gets an ISO xml record and transforms to html using the xsl files in this direcory.

 Calling parameters: displaymetadata.php?file={NNNNNN} or displaymetadata.php?file={NNNNNN}.XXX